jwtk/jjwt/README.md

 Because they contain secret or private key material, `SecretJwk` and `PrivateJwk` (e.g. `RsaPrivateJwk`,
 `EcPrivateJwk`, etc) instances should be used with great care and never accidentally transmitted to 3rd parties.

-As such, JJWT's `Jwk` implementations will suppress certain values in `toString()` output for safety as described next.
+Even so, JJWT's `Jwk` implementations will suppress certain values in `toString()` output for safety as described next.

 <a name="jwk-tostring"></a>